Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 Choosing the right grind size for your beans can also help prevent issues with incomplete brewing.

-3. Choosing The Correct Heat Source
+3. Selecting an Appropriate Heat Source

 This prevents the water from being pushed through the coffee grounds too quickly, which can result in an under-extracted espresso or even burnt coffee.

-Induction stovetops or gas burners are good options as they allow for consistent and controlled heating.
+To pick the best option for your needs, consider that induction stovetops or gas burners are good options as they allow for consistent and controlled heating.

-Avoid high heat sources such as open flames or high-powered electric burners, as they can quickly raise the temperature of your Moka Pot beyond what is needed for proper extraction.
+Avoid high heat sources such as open flames or high-powered electric burners, as they can quickly raise the temperature of your Pot beyond what is needed for proper extraction.

 This prevents blockages and ensures optimal performance.